Added relevant photos. Corrected minor grammatical errors. Updated formatting to current blog standards.

 One of the few remaining descendants left of a dying dynasty, Ethaeril is thrust into a dangerous game of warring factions, generation-long rivalries, and cunning politics.

 His most vocal opposition is a fraction of the family some call “The Clan.”
-Anger and sore from years of being snubbed by their royal family members, The Clan is determined to finally take their place on the throne.
+Angry and sore from years of being snubbed by their royal family members, The Clan is determined to finally take their place on the throne.
 They are the true heirs.

 They will make sure the whole kingdom knows it.